brijeshdhaker/spark-bigdata-examples/markdowns/spark-interview.md

 –conf spark.dynamicAllocation.enabled = false
 Note: you can change the number of executors if you need.

-### :
+### Key Feature of Spark Major Releases
-Spark 1.x – Introduced Catalyst Optimizer and Tungsten Execution Engine Spark 2.x – Added Cost-Based Optimizer
+* `Spark 1.x` – Introduced Catalyst Optimizer and Tungsten Execution Engine
+* `Spark 2.x` – Added Cost-Based Optimizer
-Spark 3.0 – Now added Adaptive Query Execution
+* `Spark 3.0` – Now added Adaptive Query Execution

 ### 3.How would you check if rdd is empty, without using collect?
 Answer : You can use rdd.isEmpty ,it will return true if rdd is empty.